RayHightower/rayhightower.github.octo-broken/source/_posts/2014-04-12-recursion-and-memoization.markdown

 end
 ```

 The example runs, but performance slows down as _n_ gets larger.
 Why?
 Because this method re-calculates all preceeding Fibonacci numbers every time it calculates a new `fibo(n)`.
 When we calculate Fibonacci numbers manually, we know better.
 Humans are smart enough to refer to earlier work.
-But the `fibo(n)` does not manage time very well.
+But the `fibo(n)` method does not manage time very well.

 Is it possible for the `fibo(n)` method to remember the results of earlier calculations so that it can avoid doing work that is already done?
 Yes, through [memoization](http://en.wikipedia.org/wiki/Memoization).